If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Bupropion and sertraline are both common antidepressants, and despite working differently they share several features.

 • They follow the same timeline.
-Early side effects can show in the first week or two, while the fuller effect on mood usually takes four to six weeks.
+Early side effects can show in the first week or two, while the fuller effect on mood usually takes four to six weeks, sometimes up to eight.

 • Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment.